Popular this year: Toys that soothe, comfort and pop

 “It’s important that caregivers aren’t just putting something in front of a child and thinking toys will be able to teach them emotional skills on their own,” said Erica Schepp, director of the University of Wisconsin at Whitewater Children’s Center, where enrollees are 3 months to 6 years.
 “Children are coming back to school with many more social and emotional needs, but a lot of the toys I see, particularly the technology-related ones, are missing the point.
 Children don’t need dumbed-down options.”

 One of the biggest challenges, she said, has been helping children and families wean off increased screen time during the pandemic.
 Medical professionals have long warned that too much time in front of TVs, tablets and phones can delay language and social skills.
-But covid introduced new challenges and complications.
+But the pandemic introduced new challenges and complications.
 Zoom schooling suddenly became the norm for children as young as 3, and with much of the country shut down, people of all ages reported spending more time scrolling their phones or watching TV.

-“Increased screen time has affected children’s ability to be creative thinkers and get deeply involved in play,” she said.
+“Increased screen time has affected children’s ability to be creative thinkers and get deeply involved in play,” Schepp said.
 “When they first come back to school, they need more support entering play with their peers and knowing how to manage big emotions in an appropriate way.”

 As a result, she said, the center is more focused on open-ended play and teaching children to engage with items for longer periods of time.